airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi_nats/index.md

     - **FastAPI Adapter**: This component communicates with AutoGen, and implements routes and websocket for FastAPI.
     - **FastAPI**: Provides the infrastructure for building and exposing AutoGen workflows via REST API.

-    #### FastAgency Nats App
+    #### 3. FastAgency Nats App
     - **Nats Adapter**: This adapter connects to the Nats Provider.
 Its primary responsibility is to receive workflow initiation messages and delegate them to available workers for execution.
     - **AutoGen Workflows**: These workflows, defined using the AutoGen framework, embody the core logic and behavior of your application.
 They leverage agents to perform various tasks and accomplish specific goals.

     #### Building Custom Client Applications

     For details on building a custom client that interacts with the FastAgency FastAPI backend, check out the guide [here](../fastapi/index.md#building-custom-client-applications).
-It covers the routes, message types, and integration steps in detail, helping you set up seamless communication with FastAgency’s FastAPI backend.
+It covers the **routes, message types, and integration steps in detail**, helping you set up seamless communication with FastAgency’s FastAPI backend.

 Now, it's time to see the **FastAPI + Nats Adapter** using FastAgency in action.
 Let's dive into an example and learn how to use it!